Yandex Cloud

 API

-1. In the management console, select the folder containing the function.
+1. In the management console, navigate to the folder containing the function.

 6. Click Save changes.